oakes/java-assignments/2.4-file-io-continued/README.md

 ## Description

-Create a project based on [Countries](../projects/Countries).
+Fork the [Countries](../projects/Countries) project.
 Parse each line and store the contents into a data structure.
 Ask the user to type a letter and save a file that lists only the countries starting with it.

 ## Requirements